 I’m a literary historian, interested in British 19th, 20th and 21st-century literature and publishing.
 When I was an academic my book history research has been based on the reading choices of people like my great-grandparents and their friends and families: the ordinary novel for the ordinary British reader from the beginning of the 20th century who didn’t have a lot of time or spare cash for books, but enjoyed what the library could offer.
 I want my students to think about how books were written, marketed, sold and presented to the reader in exchange for money.
 If the books I study had to compete with buying daily food, or a new pair of shoes, I want to know how and why that novel, or those books of essays, or the cookbook, won that choice.
 My publishing history research has been focused on British publishing during the First World War, and in the 1960s and 1970s in the permissive era.

-I’ve taught in several mainland European universities and at the Open University and at the University of Reading (no pun intended), in the UK, where I’m a Visiting Fellow at the Oxford International Centre for Publishing Studies at Oxford Brookes University.
+I’ve taught in several mainland European universities and at the Open University and at the University of Reading (no pun intended), in the UK.
+I’m now a Visiting Fellow at the Oxford International Centre for Publishing Studies at Oxford Brookes University.
 The list of my scholarly publications is here.
 The link to my page in academia.edu is here.
 And you can find me on LinkedIn here but I very rarely do anything on that site.

 Since becoming a publisher all that research has fed into finding the forgotten fiction (and non-fiction) that we publish.
 Read all about Handheld Press, and what we publish, here.

 Do you have a question?
 Send me a message here: